 WriterDuet is the writers’-room default — that adoption is real and we’re not going to argue with it.
-The collab surface itself is now at parity: Arqo ships Yjs-CRDT live cursors with character-level caret, offline reconnect, comments/threads, and side-by-side version diff.
+Arqo’s collab transport is Yjs CRDT through Liveblocks, and the whole surface is live today on Studio: named presence, in-editor multi-cursors, live co-typing, threaded comments, suggest mode, and side-by-side version diff.
+Theirs starts $14 cheaper, and we’d rather say so than let you find out at checkout.
+Theirs has years more production stress-testing than ours.
 The differences that remain are the phone editor, the free tier, and the buttons we will not ship.

 We’d rather lose the click than lose the trust.